seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 --
 >**OPTION 3**
 **Steps in query:**
-* **Step 1: running_balances CTE:**

-Calculates the running balance for each transaction based on the transaction types
+* **Step 1: Calculates the running balance for each transaction based on the transaction types**

 ```SQL
     SELECT